ayen8/pihole-unbound/README.md

 ### Step 1: Clone this repository

-Login to your Raspberry Pi 4B as ubuntu
+ssh to your Raspberry Pi 4B as ubuntu and run the following:

     git clone https://github.com/ayen8/pihole-unbound.git